SnpM/streamlit-scroll-navigation/README.md

-# streamlit-custom-component
+# streamlit-scroll-navigation

-Streamlit component for scrollable navigation in single-page applications (i.e., scroll spy behavior).
+scroll_navigation_bar is a Streamlit component that gives developers scrollable navigation for long pages.
+Scrollable navigation enables long, fluid single-page sites.

+This component is built on React.
+It uses parent DOM injection to enable cross-origin interactions.
+The API and aesthetic are inspired by victoryhb's [streamlit-option-menu](https://github.com/victoryhb/streamlit-option-menu)

 ## Installation instructions